Disclaimer The information included on this site is for informational purposes only.

 You have the following rights regarding the IIHI that we maintain about you:

 1. Confidential Communications.
 You have the right to request that our practice communicate with you about your health and related issues in a particular manner or at a certain location.
 For instance, you may ask that we contact you at home, rather than work.
-In order to request a type of confidential communication, you must make a written request to Ann F. May, Commonwealth Orthopaedic Associates, 11 Fairlane Road, Reading, PA 19606 specifying the requested method of contact, or the location where you wish to be contacted.
+In order to request a type of confidential communication, you must make a written request to Practice Administrator, Commonwealth Orthopaedic Associates, 11 Fairlane Road, Reading, PA 19606 specifying the requested method of contact, or the location where you wish to be contacted.
 Our practice will accommodate reasonable requests.
 You do not need to give a reason for your request.

 2. Requesting Restrictions.
 You have the right to request a restriction in our use or disclosure of your IIHI for treatment, payment or health care operations.
 Additionally, you have the right to request that we restrict our disclosure of your IIHI to only certain individuals involved in your care or the payment for your care, such as family members and friends.
 We are not required to agree to your request; however, if we do agree, we are bound by our agreement except when otherwise required by law, in emergencies, or when the information is necessary to treat you.
-In order to request a restriction in our use or disclosure of your IIHI, you must make your request in writing to Ann F. May, Commonwealth Orthopaedic Associates, 11 Fairlane Road, Reading, PA 19606.
+In order to request a restriction in our use or disclosure of your IIHI, you must make your request in writing to Practice Administrator, Commonwealth Orthopaedic Associates, 11 Fairlane Road, Reading, PA 19606.
 Your request must describe in a clear and concise fashion:

 4. Amendment.
 You may ask us to amend your health information if you believe it is incorrect or incomplete, and you may request an amendment for as long as the information is kept by or for our practice.
-To request an amendment, your request must be made in writing and submitted to Ann F. May, Commonwealth Orthopaedic Associates, 11 Fairlane Road, Reading, PA 19606.
+To request an amendment, your request must be made in writing and submitted to Practice Administrator, Commonwealth Orthopaedic Associates, 11 Fairlane Road, Reading, PA 19606.
 You must provide us with a reason that supports your request for amendment.
 Our practice will deny your request if you fail to submit your request (and the reason supporting your request) in writing.
 Also, we may deny your request if you ask us to amend information that is in our opinion: (a) accurate and complete; (b) not part of the IIHI kept by or for the practice; (c) not part of the IIHI which you would be permitted to inspect and copy; or (d) not created by our practice, unless the individual or entity that created the information is not available to amend the information.

 5. Accounting of Disclosures.
 All of our patients have the right to request an "accounting of disclosures."
 An "accounting of disclosures" is a list of certain non-routine disclosures our practice has made of your IIHI for non-treatment or operations purposes.
 Use of your IIHI as part of the routine patient care in our practice is not required to be documented.
 For example, the doctor sharing information with the nurse; or the billing department using your information to file your insurance claim.
-In order to obtain an accounting of disclosures, you must submit your request in writing to Ann F. May, Commonwealth Orthopaedic Associates, 11 Fairlane Road, Reading, PA 19606.
+In order to obtain an accounting of disclosures, you must submit your request in writing to Practice Administrator, Commonwealth Orthopaedic Associates, 11 Fairlane Road, Reading, PA 19606.
 All requests for an "accounting of disclosures" must state a time period, which may not be longer than six (6) years from the date of disclosure and may not include dates before April 14, 2003.
 The first list you request within a 12-month period is free of charge, but our practice may charge you for additional lists within the same 12-month period.
 Our practice will notify you of the costs involved with additional requests, and you may withdraw your request before you incur any costs.

 6. Right to a Paper Copy of This Notice.
 You are entitled to receive a paper copy of our Notice of Privacy Practices.
 You may ask us to give you a copy of this notice at any time.
-To obtain a paper copy of this notice, contact Ann F. May 610-779-2663 ext.
-3034.
-7. Right to File a Complaint.
+To obtain a paper copy of this notice, contact Practice Administrator 610-779-2663 7.
+Right to File a Complaint.
 If you believe your privacy rights have been violated, you may file a complaint with our practice or with the Secretary of the Department of Health and Human Services.
-To file a complaint with our practice, contact Ann F. May, Commonwealth Orthopaedic Associates, 11 Fairlane Road, Reading, PA 19606.
+To file a complaint with our practice, contact Practice Administrator, Commonwealth Orthopaedic Associates, 11 Fairlane Road, Reading, PA 19606.
 All complaints must be submitted in writing.
 You will not be penalized for filing a complaint.
 8. Right to Provide an Authorization for Other Uses and Disclosures.
 Our practice will obtain your written authorization for uses and disclosures that are not identified by this notice or permitted by applicable law.
 Any authorization you provide to us regarding the use and disclosure of your IIHI may be revoked at any time in writing.
 After you revoke your authorization, we will no longer use or disclose your IIHI for the reasons described in the authorization.
 Please note, we are required to retain records of your care.